frozeman/feindura-flat-file-cms/plugins/imageGallery/README.md

 ### ADDITIONAL
-You can also add image captions by placing a "texts.txt" in the folder of the images with the following format: filename1.jpg image text filename2.png another image text
+You can also add image captions by placing a "texts.txt" or "captions.txt" in the folder where the images are, with the following format: filename1.jpg###image text filename2.png###another image text
 ...

 The imageGallery class can also be used without feindura as a image gallery in your websites!